Linda Crampton has an honors degree in biology. She has taught high school biology, chemistry, and physics as well as middle school science.

 Taking Nature Photos and Videos

-Even cheaper digital cameras take good photographs today.
+Even inexpensive digital cameras can take good photographs today.
 The cameras usually have the ability to record video as well.
 Children can print the photos and add them to their nature journal or other creative work.
 Photos and videos can also be shared with friends and relations.
 They are a good way to document observations and to jog memory at a later date.

 Free or inexpensive digital imaging and video editing programs are available and are fun to use on a computer.
 They enable a child to do basic editing such as improving the sharpness and exposure of a photo.
 Filters enable a child to create art from a photo and allow the child's imagination and creativity to roam free.